-CPD Lead – Alex Jamieson
+CPD Team Leader – Alex Jamieson

 Role in application process – Collates and checks all SWASfT applications.
 Passes to SWASfT IP Lead for shortlisting & final approval.
 Liaises with HEI -(UWE) to ensure UWE applications (PAFs) on track.
-Liaises with applicants and UWE to get correct dates and locations for applicants.
+Liaises with applicants and UWE to get correct dates and locations (Virtual for 2022-23) for applicants.
 Signs off funding with UWE once final approval received from IP Lead.

 Your 1st point of contact for all applicants needing help with the process